rabbitstack/rabbitc/README.md

 # rabbitc

-Micro container runtime meant for educational purposes.
+**rabbitc** is th micro container runtime meant for leaning purposes.
+For more information please read the blog post.